sarroutbi/koji-retriever/README.md

 ## Tests

-koji-retriever include minimal tests to check stability.
+koji-retriever includes minimal tests to check stability.
 At this moment, only CLI function tests exist.
 In the future, unit tests will be included too.
 Tests in koji-retriever are executed through cargo tool, as usual in Rust: